 Bit Bit Name Initial Value R/W Description 7 WOVF 0 R/(W) Watchdog Timer Overflow Flag This bit is set when TCNT overflows in watchdog timer mode.
 This bit cannot be set in interval timer mode, and only 0 can be written.
 [Setting condition] Set when TCNT overflows (changed from H'FF to H'00) in watchdog timer mode [Clearing condition] Cleared by reading RSTCSR when WOVF = 1, and then writing 0 to WOVF 6 RSTE 0 R/W Reset Enable Specifies whether or not a reset signal is generated in the chip if TCNT overflows during watchdog timer operation.
-Reset signal is not generated even if TCNT overflows (Though this LSI is not reset, TCNT and TCSR in WDT are reset) 1: Reset signal is generated if TCNT overflows 5 0 R/W Reserved These bits can be read from or written to, but the operation is not affected.
+Reset signal is not generated even if TCNT overflows (Though this LSI is not reset, TCNT and TCSR in WDT are reset) 1: Reset signal is generated if TCNT overflows 5 0 R/W Reserved Can be read and written, but does not affect operation.
 4 All 1 Reserved to 0 These bits are always read as 1 and cannot be modified.